|

 I have graded (and recorded the grades for) Quiz #8.

-The last time I taught this course, the class average was about 20 (or about
+about 88%); the last time I taught this class the average was about 20 (or

-About eight students did not turn in all parts of this quiz.
+About ten students did not turn in any parts of this quiz.

 Look at your returned work carefully.
 Generally scoring 20 or over is good for quiz.
 Scoring under 16 might indicate a lack of understanding of something important (which you might learn from looking at my solution, or in other ways).
 If your score was below 16, you might want to review this quiz with me or your TA during office/consulting hours; certainly you should compare your solution to mine.
 Material similar to this quiz will be on the written exams.
 After I return your graded work in class on Wednesday, please download the Grades(zipped .xls file) from the course web and ensure that I have computed and entered your grade correctly (I'll be entering a thousand grades for students in my course this quarter, so even if I'm 99% accurate, I'll incorrectly compute/record some grades).
 Note that all grades are recorded as integral values: I always round up (e.g., an exam score of 22.5 is recorded as 23).
 If you do not pick up your returned work in class, you should pick it up during my office hours ASAP; I don't like keeping student exams: it makes my office messier, and you don't get the benefit of the feedback I wrote on the quiz (which is sometimes minimal, because I do publish solutions and expect you to read them)..
 If you believe that there is a problem with grading the quiz, please bring it to my office hours.
 It is a win-win situation.
 If I DID grade it incorrectly, I want to correct my mistake and give you the points you deserve.
 If I DID NOT grade it incorrectly, then you are still confused about why your answer is wrong, and by coming by we can clear up the problem quickly.
 Here is a quick analysis of the quiz.
 Overall, I expected students to do very well on the hand problems, and get the HashEquivalence class working (but I expected lots of small improvements were possible with this code).